rylarson/tao-chef-talk/index.md

    * It took time, but the culture shifted
    * Common tool sets allowed teams to share best practices, even share code
    * Industry as a whole highlighted the value
+      * Test automation as a practice matured across the industry
    * Not specializing didn't hurt anybody!

 --page-break--